DeathstrokeBack to Villains Main > Deathstroke

 Real Identity: Slade Wilson

-Appearances (BTAC Comics): Mentors Part 1 and Mentors Part 2, and Red Son Rising Part 3
+Appearances (BTAC Comics): Mentors Part 1, Mentors Part 2, and Red Son Rising Part 3

 Skills: Above Average Physical and Mental Attributes, Agility, Swordsmanship, Planning, and Marksmanship

 Voiced By: Not Applicable

 Slade Wilson is a masked one eyed mercenary that goes by the code name of Deathstroke.
 Interpol never gathered much intelligence on him but their reports denoted he was impressive and intimidating, and maybe one of the deadliest men to ever carry a weapon.
 At some point, Deathstroke took on a young woman named Sunny as a partner.
 Deathstroke was hired by Lex Luthor to kill Batman for embarrassing him at a Wayne Tech robbery.
 Knowing he couldn't approach this as a basic contract, Deathstroke and Sunny came up with an elaborate cover story that he was hired by an intelligence agency to kill Firefly before he set off a 9/11 level event in Gotham City on Kobra's behalf.
 Sunny devised a plan to create a situation where he could organically introduce himself to Batman and his allies without drawing any suspicions.
 She pretended to be a nameless drug dealer offering a cure to Clayface for his condition.
 Clayface, still desperate for a cure, fell for it and the "antidote" only increased his paranoia and savagery.